Arts and culture in figures

 You can use research to elucidate the impact of your own work or field.
 Place figures in perspective by making a comparison, for example, with an average figure and substantiate your own story in that way.

 Data and current affairs

 There have also been successful initiatives to reach audiences online.
 In most cases, this did not outweigh the loss of income from physical visits.
 The figures for 2020 and 2021, and probably also 2022, cannot be compared with those of the years before without that context.
-At the same time, more attention was paid to sustainability and climate issues during this period.
-This ensures that the architectural sector actually sees their work increase.

 Where can you find statistical data?